protectmango/CPP-Notes-Basics-To-Advance/Day20/README.md

 - Randomly can access data.
 - It is dynamic array
     - Automatic memory created while storing the dynamic memory de-allocated automatically while deleting the data.

+- Header: ```#include <vector>```

+- Key Operations:

+  - `push_back()`: Adds an element to the end of the vector.

+  - `pop_back()`: Removes the last element from the vector.

+  - `size()`: Returns the number of elements in the vector.

+  - `at()`: Accesses an element at a specific index with bounds checking.

+  - `[]` (Subscript Operator): Accesses an element at a specific index without bounds checking (faster).

+- The provided program demonstrates various vector operations:

+  - Initialization: A vector named v is created.

+  - push_back(): A for loop adds five integer elements to the vector.

+  - size(): The program prints the current number of elements.

+  - Iteration: The program uses a for loop with the v.at(i) function to print each element.

+  - pop_back(): The pop_back() function is called, which removes the last element (50) from the vector.

+  - front() and back(): These member functions access the first and last elements of the vector respectively.

+  - insert(): The v.insert(v.begin()+2, 25) statement inserts the value 25 at the third position in the vector.

+  - erase(): The v.erase(v.begin()+4) statement removes the element at the fifth position.

 ### Case 1